Available entirely online!

 Please see our Privacy Policy.

-Learn how to succeed in business in today's global economy with UMass Lowell’s Associate Degree in Business Administration.
+Learn how to succeed in business in today's global economy with UMass Lowell's Associate's Degree in Business online.
 This affordable, part-time degree is available entirely online or as a mix of online and on-campus courses.
-You will develop analytical skills and learn the fundamentals of business operations, marketing, financial accounting, statistics and more —while attending one of the nation's leading business schools.
+You will develop analytical skills and learn the fundamentals of business operations, marketing, financial accounting, statistics and more—while attending one of the nation's leading business schools.

-All credits earned in the Associate of Science in Business Administration can be applied toward the Bachelor's Degree in Business Administration.
+All credits earned in the online Associates Degree in Business can be applied toward the Bachelor's Degree in Business Administration.

 UMass Lowell's Manning School of Business is fully accredited at the undergraduate and graduate levels by the Association to Advance Collegiate Schools of Business (AACSB) International, a distinction earned by only 5% of the world's business schools.